 The wide U-shaped valley of Baspa offers a panorama of the colored landscape in different seasons.
 In August and September month the valley appears a green oasis in desolate Kinnaur region.

-What are the must-see places to visit in Chitkul?
+What are the bucketlist places to visit around Chitkul village?

 - Chitkul-Rakcham-Batseri village trail: It is an easy 3-4 hours hike along the Baspa river.
 The route is well marked and easy to follow.